Donders-Institute/bidscoin/docs/workflow.rst

     DICOM Attributes
-      An (DICOM) attribute label can also be a list, in which case the BIDS labels / mapping are applies if a (DICOM) attribute value is in this list.
+      An (DICOM) attribute label can also be a list, in which case the BIDS labels / mapping are applied if a (DICOM) attribute value is in this list.
 If the attribute value is empty it is not used to identify the run.
 Wildcards can also be given, either as a single '*', or enclosed by '*'.
 Examples:
            SequenceName: '*'